Bayesian Mixed Multidimensional Scaling for Auditory Processing

-As in \cite{nguyen2017bayesian} and \cite{yanchenko2020hierarchical}, we assume a Gamma likelihood for the observed distances to perform our model-based MDS.
+As in \cite{nguyen2017bayesian} and \cite{yanchenko2020hierarchical}, we assume a gamma likelihood for the observed distances to perform our model-based MDS.
 However, motivated by the application, we allow for individual differences at the level of the latent features.
-We also consider different variances in the likelihood terms to take into account the heterogeneity of the noise levels between the two populations observed in the data.
+We also consider different variances in the likelihood terms to take into account the heterogeneity of the noise levels between the two groups in our data.

-More precisely, we denote by $d_{j,s,r}^{(i)}$ the distance between the $s\th$ and the $r\th$ stimuli ($r < s$) for the $i\th$ individual from the $j\th$ group and we assign a Gamma likelihood for the observed distances
+More precisely, we denote by $d_{j,s,r}^{(i)}$ the distance between the $s\th$ and the $r\th$ stimuli ($r < s$) for the $i\th$ individual from the $j\th$ group and we assign a gamma likelihood for the observed distances

-In the context of the experiment described in Section \ref{sec: data}, $j=1$ and $j=2$ refer to the Mandarin-speaking group and the non-Mandarin-speaking group, respectively.
-The gamma likelihood is parametrized in terms of mean and variance to ease the interpretation of the latent parameters and it is centered around the underlying individual denoised distances $\delta_{j,s,r}^{(i)}$ which can vary across subjects within and across the two populations.
-The variance term $\sigma_{\epsilon,j}^{2}$ varies across groups allowing for different noise levels in different groups.
+In the context of the experiment described in Section~\ref{sec: data}, $j=1$ and $j=2$ refer to the Mandarin-speaking group and the non-Mandarin-speaking group, respectively.
+The gamma likelihood is parametrized in terms of mean and variance to ease the interpretation of the latent parameters, and it is centered around the underlying individual denoised distances $\delta_{j,s,r}^{(i)}$, which can vary across subjects within and across the two groups.
+The variance term $\sigma_{\epsilon,j}^{2}$ varies across groups, allowing for different noise levels in different groups.
 The more standard shape and rate representation can be recovered as \texttt{shape $=$ mean$^{2}$/variance = $(\delta_{j,s,r}^{(i)})^{2}/\sigma_{\epsilon,j}^{2}$} and \texttt{rate $=$ mean/variance = $\delta_{j,s,r}^{(i)}/\sigma_{\epsilon,j}^{2}$}.

 The underlying individual distance $\delta_{j,s,r}^{(i)}$ is a function of $H$ unobserved individual features $\eta_{j,s,h}^{(i)}$, such as